Author picture Phil Leggetter

 But, as we've seen, fulfilling each of those requirements might mean combining multiple tools, along with the operational complexity that brings.
 Of the five solutions we've considered in the comparison, it's clear there are three broad routes you can take:

 • Combine tools from your public cloud vendor: Amazon EventBridge, Azure Event Grid, and Google Eventarc each solves only a portion of the problem.
 While it can be convenient to work in the same ecosystem as other parts of your cloud infrastructure, those benefits could be outweighed by the extra work required to find and fill the gaps.
-For example, Eventarc offers no in-flight processing, so you need to write and manage custom Cloud Functions instead.
+For example, Eventarc offers no in-flight event transformations, so you need to write and manage custom Cloud Functions instead.

 • Use a managed streaming data platform: Managed Kafka services, and Amazon's Kinesis, offer a hugely scalable, almost infinitely configurable way to move and store vast amounts of data.
 But that power comes at the cost of complexity and the high likelihood of custom connectors.
 Configuring, operating, and writing custom Kafka Streams code can be a significant drain on your team's resources.